 Stiffness, discomfort, and a feeling of “something is not right in my back”.
 This is your warning sign of a muscle spasm forming.
 Your body is trying to bring to your attention that something is wrong.
 Usually, people ignore these initial warning signs and push through the discomfort.

-The next step your body takes is – muscle spasm, where your body has to limit your movements to protect itself.
-The back muscles usually spasm first to protect the joint, ligaments, and nerves in the area.
-This protects the deeper structures from further injury.
+The next step your body takes is to form of a full-blown muscle spasm in your back.
+By doing this, your body is limiting your movements to protect itself.
+To protect deeper structures like joints, ligaments, and nerves from further injury.

 Stage 2 – Falling apart

 Now, one by one, the Jenga blocks are removed.
 If you don’t get enough sleep, remove a block.
 Working long hours in a terrible posture?
 Remove a block.
 Weak back muscles?
 Remove a block.
 With each block that is removed, the chances of the tower collapsing becomes more likely.
 When a sufficient number of blocks are removed, the tower becomes so unstable that it is still standing, but the slightest movement can topple the whole structure.

 Stage 3 – The last block

 The last block is removed and now you end up with a muscle spasm in your back.
 Without the other supporting blocks, the tower is so unstable that it is about to topple over.
 The muscles in your back attempt to desperately save your vertebrae from shifting or your spine from collapsing, the same way the tower is about to collapse.

 Stage 2 is where most of us are and we rarely ever return to Stage 1.